-When to Register
+CR When to Register

-Citizens may register to vote all year, except during the fourteen days prior to an election and on election day.
-Voter registration is closed during the 14 days prior to any election and on election day so that the voter list can be compiled for the election.
-Voter registration applications must be postmarked, hand-delivered to the Board of Registrars, or submitted at a participating agency-based voter registration location no later than the registration deadline for an election.
-See page 3 for deadlines.
+Citizens may register to vote all year, except during the 14 days prior to an election and on Election Day.
+Voter registration is closed during the 14 days prior to any election and on Election Day so that the voter list can be compiled for the election.
+Voter registration applications may be submitted online at alabamavotes. gov. Paper registration forms must be postmarked, hand-delivered to the Board of Registrars, or submitted at a participating agency-based voter registration location no later than the registration deadline for an election.
+See page 4 for deadlines.

-Reeping Your Registration Up-to-Date
+R Keeping Your Registration Up-to-Date

 A voter should immediately notify voter registration officials (your local Board of Registrars) of any changes, such as a change in name and address.
 The law requires that any voter whose name or address is not correct on the voter list must provide current information before being allowed to vote.
-The form to update registration information will be available at all polling places on election day.
+The form to update registration information will be available at all polling places on Election Day.
 If a voter moves to another county within the state, he or she must reregister in the new county of residence.

-Restoration of Voting Rights
+CR Restoration of Voting Rights

-An individual who is barred from registering and voting by reason of a disqualifying felony conviction may request to have his or her voting rights restored by applying for a "Certificate of Eligibility."
-An individual may qualify for a "Certificate of

-Eligibility" to vote if he or she has fulfilled all terms of the sentence for the disqualifying felony conviction.
-For further information, contact the Alabama Board of Pardons and Paroles at 334-353-7771 or pardons.state.al.us.
+An individual who is barred from registering and voting by reason of a disqualifying felony conviction may request to have his or her voting rights restored by applying for a "Certificate of Eligibility to Register to Vote."
+An individual may qualify for a "Certificate of Eligibility to Register to Vote" if he or she has fulfilled all terms of the sentence for the disgualifying felony conviction.
+For further information, contact the Alabama Board of Pardons and Paroles at 334-353-7771 or pardons. state.al.us.

-Where and How to Register
+CR Where and How to Register